 You will need to add a mobile number, which gives you another way of recovering forgotten passwords and adds an extra layer of security for your small business Twitter.
 Then you will need to create a username, but bear in mind that your business name may already be taken.
 For example the John Lewis Twitter username (also known as a Twitter handle) is @JohnLewisRetail because @JohnLewis was already taken.
 If your business name is already taken, then avoid adding numbers or symbols, perhaps add another word, for example if your business name is Peggy Bakes, then consider @PeggyBakesTweets.
 You should also make sure that it’s memorable as this will allow your customers to find you.
 Your Twitter handle is 15 characters long and is permanent, so carefully consider what you want it to be.

 You will also need create your Twitter bio, which has different fields to fill in.
-Firstly it’s the actual bio, here in a few words you should explain what your business is and what you do.
+In the bi with a few words you should explain what your business is and what you do.
 A bio is your chance to give anyone visiting your profile an insight into what your business is all about, so make sure to keep it concise and to the point.
 There is also a location field to fill in, here you can put the town/city where you are based.
 It’s not mandatory, but the more details you provide, the more it helps your business to be found and recognised.
-Twitter, as well as other social media accounts, gives you an opportunity to add a website to your profile.
+Twitter gives you an opportunity to add a website to your profile.
 You could link to your website, blog or another social media profile.
-You can also add a birthday, and although this is more geared towards personal Twitter accounts, you could add in the date of when your business started operating.
+You can also add a birthday, you could add in the date of when your business started operating.

 Once your business Twitter page has been set up, you should start promoting it.
-You could start off by asking your family and friends to follow you, as this is great way to get some initial followers.
-You can ask them to share your Twitter account with their friends and family too, to further build upon your followers.
+Start off by asking your family and friends to follow you to get some initial followers.
+Ask them to share your Twitter account with their friends and family too, to further build upon your followers.
 You will also need to let your customers and clients know about your social media, and start following other relevant businesses and people in order to increase your own follower base.
 For example if you are a beauty salon owner, you could start following all the brands and suppliers that you use in your salon.

 You should also promote your social media on different parts of your business, for example by adding a Twitter widget to your website.
 Also add your social media names on any leaflets or business cards that you may use, actively promoting your presence to ensure that your social media is being built up.